 Plant Hardiness Zone 10

-This sub-tropical zone include parts of California and Florida where frost is rare but could occur in mid-December.
+This sub-tropical zone includes parts of California and Florida where frost is rare but could occur in mid-December.
 Prepare your soil in September so you can grow winter squash, beets, carrots, lettuce, peas, onions, and cauliflowers in October.

 Plant Hardiness Zone 9